-In Southeastern Europe building activity recovered and demand for building materials posted an increase, a fact attributed to the continuing economic growth recorded in recent years in the region.
-Despite the increase in volumes however, operating margins, were negatively affected by higher fuel costs.
+In Southeastern Europe building activity recovered and demand for building materials posted an increase.
+Operating margins were supported by Increased volumes, but negatively affected by higher fuel costs.

 Turnover in Southeastern Europe in 2017 increased by 10.5% and reached €225.7 million while EBITDA increased by 1.2% to €56.9 million.